transloadit/uppy/website/src/docs/companion.md

 #### Configuring a standalone server

-To run Uppy Companion as a standalone server, you are required to set your Uppy [Options](#Options) via environment variables:
+To run Companion as a standalone server, you are required to set your Uppy [Options](#Options) via environment variables:

 ```bash
 ####### Mandatory variables ###########